Keep the System Prompt Clean: Why Developers Should Stop Mixing It With Project Instructions

 - Easier collaboration

-Final Thoughts: Keep Your Prompts Sane
+Final Thoughts: Keep Your Prompts Sane¶

 Developers perform best when their tools—and their AI interns—are predictable and effective.
-Clean system prompts paired with structured project instructions through metadata files like coss.toml
+Clean system prompts paired with structured project instructions through metadata files like coss.toml create clarity, reliability, and efficiency.

-, and let your intern focus on being your most reliable coding companion.
+Keep your system prompt clean, save the specifics for your coss.toml, and let your intern focus on being your most reliable coding companion.

 The goal isn’t just to make AI work better—it’s to make development work better.
 When your AI intern knows exactly where to find what it needs, you spend less time explaining and more time building.

-in your next project and watch how much clearer your AI interactions become.
+Want to try this approach?
+Start by creating a simple coss.toml in your next project and watch how much clearer your AI interactions become.

 Related Posts